-TECHNE is a Consortium of seven institutions in London and the South-East that form an AHRC Doctoral Training Partnership (DTP).
-Over five years (2014-2019), the TECHNE Consortium will fund approximately 176 PhD studentships for outstanding Arts and Humanities postgraduate researchers across the partner institutions.
+The University of Roehampton is pleased to be a member of technē, a consortium of nine institutions in London and the South-East that form an AHRC Doctoral Training Partnership (DTP).
+The technē consortium will fund 57 studentships per year over five years (2019-24), for outstanding Arts and Humanities postgraduate researchers across the partner institutions.

 The name ‘TECHNE’ in reference to the Greek term for craft – it will create a new model for collaborative research skills training for PhD students.
-Eligible subject areas include:

 Worth of Award

 - Maintenance and fee rates for 2017/18 are £16,553 for maintenance and £4,195 fees (three years full-time or part-time equivalent for five years).
-Levels for 2018/19 have not yet been confirmed.
+Levels for 2019/20 have not yet been confirmed.

 - Students will benefit from a diversity of training opportunities and be able to draw on supervisory expertise from across the Consortium.